adriens/slack-birthday-BOT/README.md

 cron job only on that branch ;-p ...hence you are ready to perform PR on the project.

-Take care to schedule cron in the middle of the morning to get the best effect : it's muc more fun to get a live slack than to discover on when you arrive at the office : nothing beats the Slack "tac tac" with a punching GIF !
+Take care to schedule cron in the middle of the morning to get the best effect : it's much more fun to get a live slack than to discover on when you arrive at the office : nothing beats the Slack "tac tac" with a punching GIF !

 # LinkedIn article